Eodomius/router/README.md

 # router

-A simple router written in Go for APIs ans servers of Eodomius projects
+A simple router written in Go for APIs and servers of Eodomius projects